Follow us F Y T I R

 | |

-The driver of a commuter train has died after a retaining wall collapsed onto the track, causing a derailment near Barcelona, Spanish authorities have confirmed.
-Around 15 passengers were injured, including three in serious condition and at least five with minor injuries, according to Catalonia’s Emergency Medical Service (SEM).
+A 28-year-old train driver who was undergoing training has died after a retaining wall collapsed onto the track, causing a derailment near Barcelona, Spanish authorities say.
+Around 37 passengers were injured, including five in a serious condition and at least five with minor injuries, according to Catalonia’s Emergency Medical Service (SEM).

 Related